 - Community Activity

-- Military (past or current service, ROTC, drill team, etc.)
+- Military (past or current service, such as ROTC, drill team or similar)

 Remember, this section is designed for you to show your community participation and leadership.
 Be creative and thorough, and let your story shine!